-Roberto Chavarry is an instructor in the Information Systems Decision Sciences Department, teaching courses in the subject areas of human resources, negotiation, organizational assessment and organizational behavior.
+Roberto Chavarry is an instructor in the Information Systems and Decision Sciences Department, teaching courses in human resources, negotiation, organizational assessment and organizational behavior.

 - MAN 3240 - Organizational Behavior